trothr/znetboot/clefonvm.md

 the virtual NIC is defined at 340.
 The address of your NIC will probably be different.

-If DHCP (central IP address, routing, and nameserver assignment) is present, all one usually needs to know is the device name, and the system handles setting up off-host connectivity; If DHCP is not present, one should gather the following information:
+If DHCP (central IP address, routing, and nameserver assignment) is present, all one usually needs to know is the network device name, and the system handles setting up off-host connectivity; If DHCP is not present, one should gather the following information: